CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 The following actions may be taken in any order:

- - Play a character card.
- - Reorganize your characters at the same Darkhaven into any number of companies. _Standard Rules:_ You may reorganize at any site.
- - Shift your characters between being controlled by general influence and being controlled by direct influence.
  - Store items at a Darkhaven and transfer items between your characters at the same site.
 A corruption check is required for the character giving up an item.
  - Store other designated resources from your companies at sites specified on their cards.
+ - Make company composition changes including:
+   - Play a character card.
+   - Reorganize your characters at the same site into any number of companies.
+   - Shift your characters between being controlled by general influence and being controlled by direct influence.
  - Each of your companies may do one of the following:
       - Stay at its current site.
-      - Play another site (face down) that can be moved to directly from the company’s current site (its site of origin).
+      - Play a new site card (face down) that can be moved to directly from the company’s current site (its site of origin).
+This is called _starter movement_.
+(See pages XXX-XXX.)
-      - _Standard Rules:_ See [page 60]() for other options.
+      - Play a new site card (face down) and a series of up to four different region cards that connect the current site with the new site.
+This is called _region movement_.
+(See pages XXX-XXX.)
+      - Declare movement to join a non-moving company at their (face up) non-haven site card.
+(See pages XXX-XXX)
+      - Declare movement to join a moving company at their (face down) non-haven site card.
+{: .note }
+> **Note:** A company does not have the option to declare movement to another company's site unless both they join that company.
+> **Note:** A company does not have the option to declare movement to another company's site unless it is a non-haven site.

 ### Long-event Phase